-Some institutions will require an extra range of criteria as well as prerequisites to be eligible for a course, these may be a body of work such as a portfolio or an audition, and additional testing such as CASper testing.
+Some institutions will require an extra range of criteria as well as prerequisites to be eligible for a course, these may be a body of work such as a portfolio or an audition, and additional testing such as CASPer testing.

 A raw study score will be a number between 0 and 50.
 It is not a score out of 50 but a calculation of where a student ranks in comparison to all the other students who studied the same subject that year.
 To calculate your ATAR score, VTAC will scale your study score up or down.
 It is important to note that universities will look at your raw score and not your scaled score, especially if a student is required to obtain a particular study score in a particular subject.

 Pathways provide students with an opportunity to access a large range of vocational courses (TAFE) that lead on to undergraduate study.
 Pathways don’t necessarily mean you’re taking the long route.
 Plenty of pathway options provide streams or direct-entry into corresponding higher education programs.
-Students are eligible to receive credits when using a pathway option.
+Students may be eligible to receive credits when using a pathway option.

 Fees and Fee Assistance

-One of the great things about being an Australian citizen or permanent resident is that the government wants to help students get a tertiary education.
+One of the great things about being an Australian citizen or a permanent resident is that the government wants to help students get a tertiary education.
 The government offers fee assistance programs to students studying in Commonwealth Supported Places (CSP), including HECS-HELP, FEE HELP, and VET student loans, based on the type of course students would like to study and their citizenship or residence status.
 These fee assistance programs are where the government provides students with a loan to pay their tuition fees.
-Students will be required to pay the government back once they’ve graduated and are earning over a certain salary.
-For example, students that get a HECS-HELP or VET student loan to help pay for a tertiary course will start repaying their loan when they earn over the current salary threshold of $46,620.
-This generally comes out in the individual’s tax.
+Students will be required to pay the government back once they've graduated and are earning over a certain salary.
+For example, students that get a HECS-HELP or VET student loan to help pay for a tertiary course will start repaying their loan when they earn over the current salary threshold of $51,550 (2023-24 income year).
+This generally comes out in the individual's tax.
 This threshold amount has changed recently and has the potential to change in future years, so it is important to do some research into fees, to understand whether fee support might be available or suitable for you.

 Students must first create an account with VTAC before they can put in course applications.
 Check out all the details at VTAC's website.

 SEAS is the Special Entry Access Scheme.
 This scheme recognises various forms of educational disadvantage that students may have experienced and there are 4 different categories.
 SEAS may help improve your selection rank score to get into your dream course, depending on your circumstances.
-Students apply for SEAS through VTAC as part of their course applications.
+Students apply for SEAS through VTAC as part of their course application.
 There is no disadvantage to applying for SEAS.
-We encourage all students to apply for category 1 as this is based on your personal information and location, including school, home address, if you have a non English speaking background, if you identify as Indigenous or if you are the first in your family to go on to tertiary study.
+We encourage all students to apply for Category 1 as this is based on your personal information and location, including school, home address, if you have a non English speaking background, if you identify as Indigenous or if you are the first in your family to go on to tertiary study.
 Category 1 is just a tick box, and is really easy to apply for!